hSaria/ChromaTerm/readme.md

 ## Install
 - Download the files from github.
-Either by using the download link or by Git:
+Either by using the download link or by Git:<br>
 `git clone https://github.com/hSaria/ChromaTerm--.git`

-- Go into the src directory:
+- Go into the src directory:<br>
-`cd chromaterm/src/`
+`cd ChromaTerm--/src/`

-- Configure the program.
+- Configure the program:<br>
 `./configure`

-- Create the binary called ct.
+- Create the binary called ct:<br>
 `make`

-- Optional: Move ct to the /usr/local/bin directory.
+- Optional: Move ct to the /usr/local/bin directory:<br>
 `make install`

-You can start the program by doing the following:
+You can start the program by doing the following:<br>
 `./ct` or just `ct` if installed to the /usr/local/bin directory.

 - NOTE: You may install the pcre library from http://pcre.org. (`homebrew install pcre` works.)